European supermarkets pull beef products linked to Brazil deforestation | DW | 16.12.2021

 Supermarkets across Europe have withdrawn beef products linked to deforestation in Brazil.
 Corned beef, beef jerky and fresh prime cuts are among the products that won't be on some shelves much longer.

-Multiple supermarkets across Europe have pledged to destock beef products that are linked to deforestation in Brazil, a US activist group announced on Thursday.
+Multiple supermarkets across Europe have pledged to remove beef products that are linked to deforestation in Brazil, a US activist group announced on Thursday.

-Chains including Carrefour Belgium, Delhaize, Auchan will be removing products.
-Other chains including Albert Heijn in the Netherlands, as well as Lidl and Sainsbury's and Princes in Britain are also involved.
+Chains including Carrefour Belgium, Delhaize and Auchan will be removing products.
+Other chains including Albert Heijn in the Netherlands, as well as Lidl and Sainsbury's and Princes in the UK, are also involved.

 Products that are being withdrawn include corned beef, beef jerky and fresh prime cuts, which are suspected to have been sourced from cattle raised in the Amazon and the Pantanal tropical wetlands.